 A Single Member LLC offers the business owner simplicity with respect to compliance.

-- The business owner must file an annual report with the state.
+- File an annual report with the state.

-- The owner needs to file any changes by filing an Articles of Amendment.
+- File any changes by filing an Articles of Amendment.

-- The owner should separate his or her business transactions from his or her personal accounts.
+- Separate his or her business transactions from his or her personal accounts.